nipun24/portfolio/README.md

-# This is my blog
+# This is my portfolio and blogging site

+This site has been created using Astro and DecapCMS.
+The oauth for decapCMS is written to be hosten using vercel functions.

+🚀 The site scores 100/100 on [lighthouse](https://pagespeed.web.dev/analysis/https-nipunh-com/5znpceml4r?utm_source=search_console&form_factor=desktop&hl=en).

 ![lighthouse score](lighthouse.png)

-This blog has been created using Astro and DecapCMS.
-The oauth for decapCMS is written to be hosten using vercel functions.

-## How to run this blog
+## How to run this site

 1. Clone this repo
 2. Install dependencies